 49 L'Anse-à-Valleau, a village that has amalgamated with the town of Gaspé, is situated 1.5 miles NW of Pointe Jaune; there is a fishing harbour.
 There is a basin bordered by two Public wharves; it is protected on the NE side by a breakwater which is terminated by a crib.
-The entrance, 12 m wide, has a depth of 2.2 m.
 The north wharf is 66 m long and 1.3 m high; the south wharf is 165 m long and 1.7 m high.
-The depths vary from 0.2 to 2.5 m alongside the wharves.
+Refer to current chart for depth along the wharf.
 There is a landing pier with floating wharves in the vicinity; a ramp is also situated at the head of the basin.
 Water and power outlets, as well as a hoist, are available at the wharves.
-(See ENC CA579244)
+(See ENC CA555Q2A)